-Steve Scalise Will Speak At Anti-Gay Group's Forum Months After Lesbian Cop Saved His Life
+Steve Scalise To Speak At Anti-Gay Group's Forum Months After Lesbian Cop Saved His Life

 A lesbian police officer might have helped save his life, but House Majority Whip Steve Scalise of Louisiana is still planning to speak at a conference for an anti-gay group.

-Scalise will address the Family Research Council’s annual Values Voter Summit on Oct.
+Scalise is to address the Family Research Council’s annual Values Voter Summit on Oct.
 13 in Washington, D.C.
 The FRC is an anti-abortion, anti-gay conservative group and lobbying organization.

 FRC’s President Tony Perkins wrote a memo about the upcoming appearance, referencing the June shooting at a Virginia baseball field where Scalise and other Republicans were practicing for an upcoming charity game.
 The congressman was shot in the hip.